It is important to understand that there are general risks that apply to our investment opportunities.

 Specific risks related to each investment – Every investment is different and carries its own terms and risks.
 The offering document highlights all the risks for a particular investment and you should make sure you have carefully read through this document to ensure the investment in question is right for you.

-Security measures – Whilst our investments come with security, such as asset-backing and first legal charge in favour of investors.
-It is important to understand that these security measures are not a guarantee of repayment and in certain instances a given companies assets may not be realised to return investor’s capital.
+Security measures – Whilst our investments come with security measures, it is important to understand that these are not a guarantee of repayment and in certain instances a given companies assets may not be realised to return investor’s capital.